-3. Interest of Certain Persons in or Opposition to Matters to be Acted Upon a.
-No director, officer, or nominee for election as director has substantial interest in any matter to be acted upon, other than election to office.
+3. Interest of Certain Persons in or Opposition to Matters to be Acted Upon

-b.
+- a.
+No director or officer, nominee for election as a director or an associate of any them has substantial interest in any matter to be acted upon, other than election to office. - b.
 No director has informed the registrant in writing that he intends to oppose any action to be taken at the meeting.